WindClan/here-lies-sc3/emireri1498/readme.md

 # I am, emireri1498.
 In this folder, there will be things i wish to share, whether it be a old Block Mesa related project or generally SC3.
+There may also be nothing else in this folder, in that case i ask you to be patient.

 My goodbye message: